fwong03/celery/docs/userguide/tasks.rst

 States
 ======

-Celery can keep track of the tasks current state.
+Celery can keep track of a task's current state.
 The state also contains the result of a successful task, or the exception and traceback information of a failed task.